What is a customer health score?

 Metrics and thresholds may differ between your Enterprise and SMB customers.
 Or, you may want to focus on different KPIs along the customer journey.

-Here, customers are evaluated based on a specific health score configuration while they are in the onboarding phase.
-Other health score segmentation can include account value, size, maturity, etc.
+Here, customers are evaluated using a specific health score configuration while they are in the onboarding phase, and another health score configuration once they are no longer in onboarding.
+Other examples of health score segmentation can include account value, size, maturity, location, etc.

 Start With What You Know and Test Assumptions